pishleback/Algebraeon/guide/src/gsoc_apps.md

 4) Your time zone.
 5) Any commitments you have over summer, so we can plan around them.

-If you are applying to other organizations as part of GSoC you can also let us know who you would prefer to be accepted by.

 ## Next Steps

 For all shortlisted applicants we will arrange an informal virtual interview before deciding who to accept.